Public Health Wales is one of the 11 organisations which makes up NHS Wales. They are the national public health agency…

 The self-management training is for people over 18, living in Wales who live with long term mental ill-health.

-Jiwsi is an FPA sexual health education and training service funded by Betsi Cadwaladr University Health Board (BCUHB).
+Jiwsi is a sexual health education and training service funded by Betsi Cadwaladr University Health Board (BCUHB) and delivered by Sex Education Company.
 It delivers sexual health and relationships education (SRE) to groups of vulnerable young people in education and community settings and SRE training programmes to BCUHB staff throughout North Wales.

 Many parents with children attending primary schools in areas of deprivation in Newport North had been identified by community workers as having low-level mental health issues but were reluctant to attend existing services in the City Centre.
 Putting on outreach sessions in more familiar settings allowed these individuals to access mental health support which they may have otherwise missed out on.